conanmy/tomato/README.md

 tomato
 ======
-A website where you can organise activities.
+Website where you organise activities.